austineamonn/more-crises-mod-civ-vii/README.md

 <ul>
     <li>For the Succession Crisis, grievances caused by the Crisis will say "From a Diplomatic Action".</li>
-    <li>For the Alternate Invasion Crisis, if a player is eliminated with Inferior Tactics slotted, the extra strength for independent powers will remain.".</li>
+    <li>For the Alternate Invasion Crisis, if a player is eliminated with Inferior Tactics slotted, the extra strength for independent powers will remain..</li>
+    <li>For the Alternate Antiquity Plague Crisis, reslotting the Miasma Tradition will respawn the migrants.</li>
 </ul>

 ## Latest Update:

-Added Alternative, more difficult, Traditions to the Antiquity Revolts Crisis.
-Changed a tradition on the alt invasion crisis.
-Made alt crises the default.
+Added Alternative, more difficult, Traditions to the Antiquity Plague Crisis.

 ## Notes:

 Since the AI always seem to slot Inferior Tactics, the Alternate Invasion Crisis is very painful on large and huge map sizes where independent powers could gain at least +20 strength.

+I learned that Plague frequency is based on your disaster settings, which surprised me.